isabella232/advertising-cloud.en/help/integrations/analytics/macros-flashtalking.md

 >
 >The JavaScript code is a solution for click tracking only while cookies are still available.
 Once Advertising Cloud discontinues cookies, implementing the following macros will be necessary.

-* For advertisers whose websites don't use the [!DNL Analytics for Advertising Cloud] JavaScript code and instead rely on [!DNL Analytics] server-side forwarding for click-through data only (without any view-through data), then the following macros are required to report onsite click activity driven from ads you buy through Advertising Cloud.
+* **Advertisers whose websites don't use the [!DNL Analytics for Advertising Cloud] JavaScript code and instead rely on [!DNL Analytics] server-side forwarding for click-through data only** (without any view-through data): The following macros are required to report onsite click activity driven from ads you buy through Advertising Cloud.

 ## Display Ad Tags